clouderatudor/randomstuff/syncfiles.md

 have changes.

 On the other hand our current customers are more interested in a hands off setup so it's not a signicant advantage.

-On the other hand we should have to install scheduled jobs, scripts, other magic on the customer side, and we should monitor it from their side too, which is against the basic idea to change as few details on their side as possible.
+As a disatvantage we should have to install scheduled jobs, scripts, other magic on the customer side, and we should monitor it from their side too, which is against the basic idea to change as few details on their side as possible.

 So it's push.

 ## Lsyncd
 1. Lua config file, all filenames between quotes, all lines end with commas